 - 1. Cheating is an act or omission by a student designed to partly or wholly hinder the forming of a correct assessment of his or her own or someone else's knowledge, understanding and skills. - 2.
-Cheating also includes plagiarism, which is copying someone else's work without correct reference to the source. - 3.
+Cheating also includes plagiarism, which is copying someone else's or own work, insights and skills without correctly referencing the source. - 3.
 If a student cheats, the Board of Examiners may exclude that student from participation in one or more examinations or final assessment for a maximum of one year. - 4.
 In the event of very serious cheating, the Board of Examiners may propose to the Board of the University to terminate the student's registration definitively. - 5.
 The Board of Examiners will set out its course of action in the event of fraud in its Rules and Regulations.